1946–47 Toronto Huskies season: Season losses

-Dispersal Draft
+Dispersal draft

-During the first end of season meeting for the Basketball Association of America's board of governors on May 21, 1947, the Huskies joined the Chicago Stags as one of two teams who were unsure whether they would continue to play for another season.
+During the first end of season meeting for the Basketball Association of America's board of governors on May 21, 1947, the Huskies joined the Chicago Stags as one of two teams who were unsure on whether or not they would continue to play for another season.
 Despite this uncertainty, both the Huskies and Stags participated in the inaugural 1947 BAA draft.
 The Huskies selected Glen Selbo from the University of Wisconsin, Red Rocha from Oregon State University, Frank Broyles from the Georgia School of Technology (now Georgia Tech), Wimpy Quinn from the University of Oregon, and Paul Hoffman from Purdue University.
-During the same draft, former Huskies player Hank Biasatti was drafted by the Boston Celtics in the second round, although he never played professional basketball again, instead opting to play baseball professionally.
+During the same draft, former Huskies player Hank Biasatti (from Assumption College in Windsor, Ontario) was drafted by the Boston Celtics in the second round, although he never played professional basketball again, instead opting to play baseball professionally.

 While the Stags ultimately decided to continue for another season, later playing up until 1950, the Huskies and Pittsburgh Ironmen folded operations entirely on July 27, 1947.
 The remaining eight teams (the surviving seven teams plus the original Baltimore Bullets franchise that came from the original American Basketball League) entered into a dispersal draft on August 2 that year, with each team taking players from the previously disbanded Cleveland Rebels and Detroit Falcons franchises alongside the Huskies and Ironmen.
 The following teams acquired these players from the Ironmen during the dispersal draft period: